Pet Shop Puppies: Buying a Puppy From a Pet Store

-If the commercial breeder or puppy mill is local rather than 300 miles away, what difference does that make?
-Irresponsible breeding practices are irresponsible whether the breeder lives in Timbuktu or just around the corner.
+Virtually all pet shop puppies come from commercial breeders and puppy mills.
+And irresponsible breeding practices are irresponsible whether the breeder lives in Timbuktu or just around the corner.
 The location makes no difference.

-- "We buy only from USDA-licensed breeders."
+"We buy only from USDA-licensed breeders."

-The USDA has not the slightest interest in...
+The USDA has no interest in...